Moon illusion

-The Moon illusion is an optical illusion which causes the Moon to appear larger near the horizon than it does higher up in the sky.
+The Moon illusion is the optical illusion of the Moon appearing larger near the horizon than it does higher up in the sky.
 It has been known since ancient times and recorded by various cultures.

-The explanation of this illusion is still debated.
+The illusion is seen also with other celestial objects (such as in a sunset or sunrise, and constellation) and remains inconclusively explained, with the ponzo illusion as a popular explanation.

 Proof of illusion

+Actually the Moon is 1.5 % further away and thus smaller in angular size when at the horizon than when above.

-The angle that the full Moon subtends at an observer's eye can be measured directly with a theodolite to show that it remains constant as the Moon rises or sinks in the sky.
+The angle that the diameter of the full Moon subtends at an observer's eye can be measured directly with a theodolite to show that it remains constant as the Moon rises or sinks in the sky.
 Photographs of the Moon at different elevations also show that its size remains the same.

 A simple way of demonstrating that the effect is an illusion is to hold a small pebble (say, 0.33 in wide) at arm's length (25 in) with one eye closed, positioning the pebble so that it covers (eclipses) the full Moon when high in the night sky.
-Then, when the seemingly very large Moon is on the horizon, the same pebble will also cover it, revealing that there has been no change in the size of the Moon, because the pebble will still cover the Moon.
+Then, when the seemingly very large Moon is on the horizon, the same pebble will also cover it, revealing that there has been no change in the size of the Moon.

-Between different full moons, the Moon's angular diameter can vary from 29.43 arcminutes at apogee to 33.5 arcminutes at perigee—an increase of around 14% in apparent diameter or 30% in apparent area.
+Across different full moons, the Moon's angular diameter can vary from 29.43 arcminutes at apogee to 33.5 arcminutes at perigee—a variation of around 14% in apparent diameter or 30% in apparent area.
 This is because of the eccentricity of the Moon's orbit.